MEDICAL AESTHETICS SERVICES

 Solar lentigo is common among adults.
 It appears as a small well-defined patch on the skin.
 The lesion is most often epidermal (superficial) and responds very well to lower wavelength Laser treatment.

 Freckles are common among teenagers and middle aged individuals.
 It appears as multiple small-discolored spots most often over the cheek and around the eye area.
 The lesion is most often epidermal (superficial) and responds very well to lower wavelength Laser treatment.

 This is one of the most common pigmentary conditions among Caucasians.
 It is mainly seen in middle aged individuals who have subjected themselves to excessive sun exposure.
 It appears as large irregularly shaped dark patches, overlapped by sharply demarcated freckles that slowly get larger and darker over time.
 The lesion is most often epidermal (superficial) and dermal (deeper) and requires a wider range of Laser wavelength treatment.

 PIH is common after an inflammatory process such as acne, chemical or Laser burns, drug blisters (allergic reaction), trauma, etc. It appears as dark, well-defined patches.
 The lesion is most often epidermal (superficial) and dermal (deeper) and requires a wider range of Laser wavelength treatment.

 Hori’s Nevus is a well-defined, dark and irregular shaped pigmentation that is very similar to freckles.
 Treatment for Hori’s Nevus is different and more difficult compared to freckles.

-Based on the skin type and severity of pigmentation, the physician may recommend either one or combine any of the following treatment modalities.
 It is important for patients to realize that pigmentation can be treated and kept under control, but cannot be cured permanently.
 In addition to medical treatments, a healthy lifestyle and positive mind-set is equally crucial.

 For Appointments and Enquiries: